Emily-Keymon/Global-City-Latitude-Analysis/README.md

 * A landing-page containing:
   * An explanation of the project.
   * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+A sidebar containing preview images of each plot.
+Clicking an image takes the user to that visualization.
 * Four visualization-pages, each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself for the selected comparison.